MarcGravel/widget-apparel/README.md

 ### What else other than React?

 1- Since the project is focused on learning React, [Firebase](https://firebase.google.com/) was used for backend and database handling to keep focus on React fundamentals.
+[Firebase](https://firebase.google.com/) also allows for simple OAuth implementation.

 ...